oopanuga/oopanuga.github.io/_posts/2015-6-28-FS-the-keyword-of-shame.md

 ---
 layout: post
-title: FSharp's keyword of Shame
+title: FSharp, the keyword of Shame
 ---

 We have now NDC Oslo 2015 videos available [here](https://vimeo.com/ndcconferences).
 I really recommend to take a look because the quality of the talks is amazing as usual, and they cover a broad range of topics that may interesting for you.